fenago/intro-ruby/lab_guides/Lab_7.md

 representation of data.

 We can safely say now that we\'re getting the hang of this.
-In the next chapter, we will dive a little deeper and go beyond the basics, extending our knowledge of Ruby by looking a little closer at some more advanced functionality.
+In the next lab, we will dive a little deeper and go beyond the basics, extending our knowledge of Ruby by looking a little closer at some more advanced functionality.